Hmong Culture Helped Me Understand Spirits in My Culture – Dylan

 HMONG FUNERAL HOME: A CHANGE OF SPIRITUAL ADDRESS

-But after all the study on Hmong culture I was positive [I knew] what the word meant — culture is who you are.
+As Martha observed, studying another culture brings clarity to what “culture” truly means: “Culture is who you are.
 No culture is better or has greater value than any other.
-I think all cultures should be treated the same way. – Martha.
+All cultures should be treated the same way.”

 Related Articles